jbenet/depviz/README.md

 This is a tool I do not have time to create fully, but need very much for [the IPFS project](https://github.com/ipfs/ipfs) and other open source in general.
 If you are also interested in this, please help out!

 If you have shipped open source software and/or UX-heavy web apps before, please help!
 I am also willing to pay for this work to have it done very soon (can do a contracting gig).
+Reach out via this repo, or email me.

 ## Mockups